boswaldumn/boswaldumn/README.md

 Currently studying Computer Science and Software Engineering at the University of Minnesota.
 I am seeking an opportunity that will allow me to utilize my problem-solving skills, programming knowledge and ability to work in small teams.
 Bringing proficient knowledge of C, C++, Python, and Java with proven interpersonal skills and ability to communicate with clients, teammates, and professionals.

-Outside of tech, I love to travel, enjoy basketball and soccer (football for my European friends :grinning:) and cooking delicious meals.
+Outside of tech, I love to travel, cook, and really enjoy basketball and soccer (football for my European friends :grinning:).
 If you are around Minneapolis, drop me an email and let's catch-up sometime!

 <h2>📫 How to reach me:</h2>